By using our website, you agree to our use of cookies (Visit our privacy policy).

 Pong is often considered the first video game, but most early games had no use for voice acting.

-That said, early games weren’t always complex enough to require voice acting.
+Even then, most early games weren’t complex enough to require voice acting.

-The demand for skilled actors started to grow as video games came closer to providing realistic experiences, and particularly after the expansion of three-dimensional gaming associated with the mid-1990s.
+The demand for skilled actors started to grow as video games came closer to providing realistic experiences.

 A few, including 2019’s Death Stranding, even utilize motion capture to create likenesses of real actors.